Friendship Bracelet materials brightly colored yarn scissors cardboard and sharpie

 Video Discussion:

 Tell students they will be watching the video Choosing Friends.
 Explain that the video features role models talking about things they think about when choosing friends.
-Invite students to share what qualities they think are important for a friend to have.

 Activity Instructions: